MatthBogaert/MatthBogaert/README.md

 ### Data Analytics

 I work at the Research Group Data Analytics at the Faculty of Economics and Business Administration of Ghent University.The research group Data Analytics engages in teaching and research on the use of data to improve and optimize business processes.
-This research is based on techniques such as statistics, datamining and machine learning (e.g. deep learning and reinforcement learning) and big data.
+This research is based on techniques such as statistics, data mining and machine learning (e.g. deep learning and reinforcement learning) and optimization.
 The research group focuses on methodological as well as technical innovations and applications in a large number of application areas.

 Below you can see a picture of the members in our research group.
 Currently, there are 3 professors: Prof. Dr. Dries Benoit (at the back, far left), Prof. Dr. Dirk Van den Poel (at the back, far right), and yours truly (at the back, second from left).